bilal-dsu/Guru-workflow/README.md

 required to access the data locally.

 #### DOI and Author List Extraction
-`Script 14` shows the creation of the Ego Network for Authors.
-This is similar to `script 4 and 5` for nodes of Journal data downloaded earlier.
+`DOIAUthorExtractionForEgoNet.py` shows the creation of the Ego Network for Authors.
+This is similar to `Extraction.py and DOIList.py` for nodes of Journal data downloaded earlier.
 However, here we add the connecting nodes fetched in subgraph above and download their respective Author details.

 #### Creating Scientific Network(s)